Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 Rhino Piercing Pain

-A vertical tip piercing is one of the more painful piercings to get, so it's not a good choice for a first piercing.
+A Rhino piercing or a vertical tip piercing is one of the more painful piercings to get, so it's not a good choice for a first piercing.
 However, it can be an adventurous first step, if you’re up for the challenge.

 During the healing process, you may experience pain throughout your nose, instead of just one area, because it goes through such a large portion of your nose.